2025 Military Pay Raise: Four Smart Ways to Put Your Money to Work

 Take Immediate Action

-One more thing: it’s essential that you act immediately to implement your 50/50 Plan.
+One more thing: It’s essential that you act immediately to implement your 50/50 Plan.
 Determine exactly how much additional after-tax income you will have in every paycheck after your raise becomes effective.
 Then, set up an allotment or bank draft to automatically direct the extra money to the appropriate accounts.

 For example, if you decide to split the money between vacation savings and investing for retirement, that means increasing the amount of your allotment to the TSP and directing the other half of the money to a savings account.
 Just don’t make the mistake of sending the money intended to pay for your vacation to the checking account you use to pay all your monthly bills.
-If you do, you’ll be wondering what happened to the extra money six months from now!
+If you do, you’ll likely wonder what happened to the extra money six months from now!

 Military Pay Raise Frequently Asked Questions